 Dean Spade is Associate Professor at the Seattle University School of Law.
 He is the author of Normal Life: Administrative Violence, Critical Trans Politics, and the Limits of Law.

-Shelley Streeby is Professor in the Departments of Literature and Ethnic Studies at the University of California–San Diego.
-Her most recent book is Radical Sensations: World Movements, Violence, and Visual Culture.
+Shelley Streeby (she/her) is Professor of Ethnic Studies and Literature at the University of California, San Diego.
+She is the author of Imagining the Future of Climate Change: World-Making through Science Fiction and Activism and Radical Sensations: World-Movements, Violence, and Visual Culture.

 John Kuo Wei Tchen is founding director of the Asian/Pacific/American Studies Institute and Program at New York University.
 He is cofounder of the Museum of Chinese in America (MOCA).
 He is coeditor of Yellow Peril!
 An Archive of Anti-Asian Fear and chief historian for a New-York Historical Society traveling exhibition on the origins and legacy of the Chinese Exclusion Act (1882).

-Paul Thomas is Professor Emeritus of Political Science at the University of California–Berkeley.
-He is the coauthor (with David Lloyd) of Culture and the State.
+Paul Thomas was Professor Emeritus of Political Science at the University of California, Berkeley.
+He is co-author (with David Lloyd) of Culture and the State.
+He passed away in 2016.

-Michael Warner is Seymour H. Knox Professor of English Literature and American Studies at Yale University.
-He is the author of Publics and Counterpublics and coeditor of Varieties of Secularism in a Secular Age.
+Michael Warner is Seymour H. Knox Professor of English at Yale University.
+He is a co-editor (with Craig Calhoun and Jonathan VanAntwerpen) of Varieties of Secularism in a Secular Age and the author of a forthcoming book, The Evangelical Public Sphere in Eighteenth-Century America.

 Alys Eve Weinbaum is Associate Professor of English at the University of Washington-Seattle.
 She is the author of Wayward Reproductions: Genealogies of Race and Nation in Transatlantic Modern Thought and is completing a book titled The Afterlife of Slavery: Human Reproduction in Biocapitalism.